Digital Preservation at PRONI

 On 31 March 2015, PRONI launched its Digital Preservation System.
 The primary aim of this system is to store, preserve and provide access where possible to digital records.
-The records that we receive are created by government departments, public sector bodies and private depositors.
+The records that PRONI receive are created by government departments, public sector bodies and private depositors.

 The system is made up of four key components:

 The Quarantine system acts as a staging post for records before they're transferred into the Digital Repository.